canvasxyz/canvas-docs/docs/api.md

 }
 ```

+Currently, queryRaw is lazily executed; it returns a cursor that you
+return from the route function, and your node will execute the query
+for you after the route finishes execution.

 <!--
-Alternatively, you can also return a string from the route, it will
+Alternatively, you can also return a string from the route:
-automatically be executed as a SQL query and the returned objects will
-be served to the user.

 ```ts
 export const routes = {